halourd/web-app-dev_gallego-act2/README.md

 # web-app-dev_gallego-act2
-Files for Web Developement and Deployment
+Files for Web Development and Deployment